Bitter Automotive

 Erich Bitter Automobil GmbH (Bitter) is a premium sports-luxury automobile marque produced in Germany and later Austria.
-Founder Erich Bitter, a former racing driver turned automobile tuner, importer and ultimately designer began crafting his own vehicles after business ventures with Italian manufacture Intermeccanica ended.
+Founder Erich Bitter (1933–2023), a then retired racing driver turned automobile tuner, importer and ultimately designer began crafting his own vehicles after business ventures with Italian manufacturer Intermeccanica ended.

 Bitter specialises in rebody-ing other manufacturer's vehicles and its initial production was between 1973 and 1989, selling vehicles in Europe and the United States.
 Thereafter, several prototypes followed with possible future low-volume production, but none arrived until the launch of the Bitter Vero in 2007.

 CD

-The Bitter CD, a three-door hatchback coupe featuring a 230 PS Chevrolet V8 with a 327ci displacement, was built between 1973-1979.
+The Bitter CD, a three-door hatchback coupe featuring a 230 PS Chevrolet V8 with a 327ci displacement, was built between 1973 and 1979.

 The CD was first shown in prototype form on 9 September 1969 at the Frankfurt Auto Show, as the Opel Coupé Diplomat ("CD") derived from the sedan version.
-It was designed by Charles M. "Chuck" Jordan (Opel's Design boss between 1967-1971 and later vice-president of General Motors (GM)) and Opel designer Dick Ruzzin, with the assistance of George A. Gallion, David Holls, Herbert Killmer and Hideo Kodama, as well as Erhard Fast (Director of the Opel Designstudios 3 for Advanced Design from 1964).
-The tail was inspired by an Erhard Fast's proposal for the 1969 Opel Aero GT.
+It was designed by Charles M. "Chuck" Jordan (Opel's Design boss between 1967 and 1971 and later vice-president of General Motors (GM)) and Opel designer Dick Ruzzin, with the assistance of George A. Gallion, David Holls, Herbert Killmer and Hideo Kodama, as well as Erhard Schnell (Director of the Opel Designstudios 3 for Advanced Design from 1964).
+The tail was inspired by an Erhard Schnell’s proposal for the 1969 Opel Aero GT.

 Thanks to the positive reaction to the CD prototype, Opel considered developing a production model.
 The doors would adopt a conventional opening system and the bumper bar, windshield wipers and other parts would be derived from the Opel Diplomat in order to facilitate production and maintain costs.
-Robert "Bob" Lutz, who was the Head of Opel at the time and was keen to produce the car, commissioned Pietro Frua to advance the concept and produce two road-going prototypes.
+Robert "Bob" Lutz, who was Opel’s Head of Sales and Marketing at the time and was keen to produce the car, commissioned Pietro Frua to advance the concept and produce two road-going prototypes.

 In 1971, it was David R. "Dave" Holls (Opel design boss since July 1971; previously assistant to Chuck Jordan) who encouraged Erich Bitter to build the Bitter CD.
-As a result, Bitter GMBH was formed in 1971 to market the CD.
-He based his company on a 1 acre site in his home town of Schwelm, Germany.
+As a result, Bitter GmbH was formed in 1971 to market the CD.
+He chose to locate the company on a 1 acre site in his home town of Schwelm, Germany.